Ober Water Trail

-On this walk, children will enjoy paddling in the stream, finding New Forest ponies and the ice-cream van that is often in the car park.
+On this walk, children will enjoy paddling in the stream, finding New Forest ponies and the ice-cream van that is usually in the car park.

 The Basics